Dates And Start Time

 Meetings take place on Thursdays during the autumn and spring terms in the Westminster Theatre, Chancellor's Building at Keele University.

-Lectures normally start at 19:15 and last 45 minutes; there is then a refreshment break of 15 – 20 minutes; and the Question & Answer session lasts 50 – 60 minutes, with the meeting closing at about 21:15.
-Any notices will be given shortly before 19:15 so the lecture is not delayed.
+Lectures normally start at 19:30 and last around 40 minutes; there is then a refreshment break when questions are prepared; and the Question & Answer session lasts 40 – 50 minutes, with the meeting closing between 21:15 and 21:30.
+Any notices will be given shortly before 19:30 so please be seated by 19:25.

 No meeting has been cancelled in over 30 years due to bad weather (we are a hardy and committed group).
-There is a World Affairs phone number (outgoing messages only) at 01782 733210 which members can phone on Thursdays after 16:30 if they feel the need for reassurance.
+There is a World Affairs phone number (outgoing messages only) at 01782 733210 which members can phone on Thursdays after 16:30 if they feel they want clarification.

 We are a sociable community.
 Many members arrive early and visit the adjacent Refectory restaurant alongside the Westminster Theatre, so see the webpage on Keele World Affairs dining.

-There is a wheelchair access to the Chancellor's Building and to the main [lower] level of the Westminster Theatre.
+There is wheelchair access to the Chancellor's Building and to the lower level of the Westminster Theatre.